 Becoming an actor and getting involved in the transition is not as straightforward as it could be, especially if our understanding of the global challenges linked to energy and climate change is limited.
-To start acting, one needs first of all to get informed and understand the scientific evidences, the political issues and the links between these issues and his daily life.
+To start acting, one needs first of all add is to get informed and understand the scientific evidences, the political issues and the links between these issues and his daily life.

 Getting informed is a first step towards becoming an active citizen.
 European citizens have, too often, a limited knowledge of the global energy and climate issues and of the role they may play in the transition.

 To improve this knowledge, a wide range of medias, website, specialized papers but also serious games and other pedagogical materials are freely accessible.
 They focus on various topics such as existing mechanisms and best practices at European and national levels, do’s and don’ts for sustainable behaviours, etc.

 European citizens should make better use of these materials to start, or continue, acting for sustainability.
 To this extent, the project C4ET offers a wide range of materials that are pedagogical and adapted to all types of citizens (from the new comers to the already engaged), using various entry points.

 The energy issues are global, and decisions and negotiations often take place at high level.
 Still, we all have the possibility to get involved and participate at European, national or local level.
 For example, The European platform « Debating Europe » gives the opportunity to citizens to organize and participate in online debates with European policy makers, on topics related to the competence of the EU.
 The debate works as follows: the citizen asks a question, whether on a written form or by posting a video.
 Then, an European decision-maker answers with a new video, and citizens can comment.